oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ### 3.3.1 Example 1: A Digital Music Library

-This example shows a simple IM for a digital music library, and can be considered a "Hello World" example of applying the concepts described above.
+This example shows a simple IM for a digital music library and can be considered a "Hello World" example of applying the concepts described above.
 The components of the library are presented here in JIDL form along with brief descriptions.
 The final ERD for the